ken1000minus7/YADA/issue_template_features.md

 - [ ] I checked to make sure that this issue has not already been filed

 # Issue Type : Adding Features
+Please give a brief description of the feature you want to be added

 # Expected Behavior